prateekkej/launch-notification-broadcaster/readme.md

    1. wsk action list
    2. wsk activation list
 3. Once the access is validated, clone this repo or download as zip and extract.
-4. Make changes to configuration.js in the root directory as per the requirement.
+4. Make changes to configuration.js and package.json in the root directory as per the requirement.
    1. Usual changes will include updating the slack URLs, postback URLs and healthcheck URLs.
+   2. Replace {companyName} with your client's name.
 5. Open a terminal / cmd / powershell in  the root directory (containing package.json)
 6. Execute the following commands-
    1. npm install .